We have proxy server which is processing all https and http traffic. is there any best practise to enable https inspection on edge checkpoint gateway

 Main reason for activating https inspection on firewall is Sand Blast Appliance.
 Without https inspection threat emulation is in vain, right?

 You're going to miss a bunch of potential threats without HTTPS Inspection, yes.

 Consider having your proxy in a DMZ so the CP sees the proxied ("CONNECT" ) request rather than an encrypted tunnel only as it will have an impact on whether the CP will be able to learn the actual hostname or just the certificate information.
 This is particularly important for correctly logging or bypassing sites that are hosted on a site like cloudflare where the logging and bypassing information would otherwise only show cloudflare rather than the actual website.
-See my research here HTTPS inspection real life examples and caveats in R77.30 and R80.10 with various combinations of proxy and probe bypass
+See my research here HTTPS inspection in R77.30 and R80.10 with various combinations of proxy and probe bypass

 Retrieving data ...